jtblin/html_mini/README.md

 ## License

-Html-Mini is copyright 2012 Jerome Touffe-Blin and contributors.
+HtmlMini is copyright 2012 Jerome Touffe-Blin and contributors.
 It is licensed under the BSD license.
 See the include LICENSE file for details.